daschaich/MATH327_2024/README.md

-# MATH327_2024
+# University of Liverpool MATH327, Statistical Physics, Spring Term 2024
-Public materials for Liverpool's Statistical Physics module, spring term 2024
+This public repository contains materials developed for and during the 2024 edition of Liverpool's Statistical Physics module.